7 ways Apple could cut the iPhone '11' price for 2018

 It's simple, really: The iPhone X has apparently sold well, but it may have already peaked.

-The thousand-dollar iPhone X rocked the phone world when Apple became the first mainstream phonemaker to break that price barrier, with an aim to raise Apple's profits.
+The thousand-dollar iPhone X rocked the phone world when Apple became the first mainstream phone maker to break that price barrier, with an aim to raise Apple's profits.
 CEO Tim Cook said in a Feb.
-1 press release that "iPhone X surpassed our expectations and has been our top-selling iPhone every week since it shipped in November."
+1 press release that the "iPhone X surpassed our expectations and has been our top-selling iPhone every week since it shipped in November."

 A recent report from Counterpoint Research estimates that the iPhone X was responsible for a whopping 35 percent of global phone profits in that same timeframe, too -- the fourth quarter of 2017.
 However, there are also indications that demand has slowed in recent months.